reasonml/ReasonNativeProject/README.md

 Example project using Reason as an `yarn` dependency.

-(For instructions using npm, see [Reason via npm](https://github.com/reasonml/ExampleProject/blob/master/README-NPM.md))
+(For instructions with npm, see [Reason via npm](https://github.com/reasonml/ExampleProject/blob/master/README-NPM.md))

 ## Install yarn:

-yarn is a fast, reliable, and secure dependency management tool.
-You can now use yarn to install reason.
+[yarn](https://yarnpkg.com/) is a fast, reliable, and secure dependency management tool.
+You can now use yarn to install reason and manage its dependencies.

 ```
 npm install -g yarnpkg